Technical Introduction to Convier

 Hardware

 The primary requirement is a physical or virtual machine capable of running Docker.
-A linux host is preferred, but not required.
-The Docker container will use storage mounted on the hardware, or a provided databaee, to persist configuration.
-No customer data is stored within Convier.
+A Linux host is preferred but not required.
+The Docker container will use storage mounted on the hardware, or a provided database, to persist configuration.

 1 - 2 4 2 4